A guide to researching ancestors who emigrated to Australia from countries other than the United Kingdom

 The National Archives of Australia (NAA) holds over 39 million items including records on immigration, migrant hostels, alien and POW registrations, naturalisation, military service, employment and shipping.
 Detailed information on immigration, naturalisation and alien registrations can be found on the immigration page of this research guide.

-For further information on NAA holdings please consult the NAA research guides for Immigration and Tracing ancestors in the National Archives and their publication Finding families: the guide to the National Archives of Australia for genealogists.
+For further information on NAA holdings please consult the NAA research guides under the Immigration heading, and their publication Finding families: the guide to the National Archives of Australia for genealogists.

 The Public Record Office Victoria (PROV) holds records created by Victorian Government departments and authorities.
 Records date back to the establishment of the Port Phillip District in the mid 1830s and include passenger lists, land records, wills and probate documents, criminal records, coronial inquests and police, education, health and education records.